 1. We have better data than ever

 Google Keyword Planner is now only one of many sources of data to understand what people search for, and it is not even the best resource we have.
-By now, clickstream based tools such as Ahrefs and SEMrush provide us with better insights.
-It seems that they have been around forever, but a brilliant tool such as Ahrefs only got their big break-through a couple of years ago.
+By now, clickstream based tools, analytics tools and specialised SEO tools provide us with better insights.
+It seems that they have been around forever, but a brilliant rank tracking tool such as AccuRanker only got their big break-through a couple of years ago.